tanersener/mobile-ffmpeg/README.md

 ### 2. Using
 Published binaries are available at [Github](https://github.com/tanersener/mobile-ffmpeg/releases), [JCenter](https://bintray.com/bintray/jcenter) and [CocoaPods](https://cocoapods.org).

-  - Visit [Importing iOS Frameworks](https://github.com/tanersener/mobile-ffmpeg/wiki/Importing-iOS-Frameworks) guide to manually import iOS / tvOS frameworks
-  - Refer to [Using iOS Universal Binaries](https://github.com/tanersener/mobile-ffmpeg/wiki/Using-iOS-Universal-Binaries) guide to import iOS / tvOS universal binaries

 Unpublished development builds can be found under the [development-snapshot](https://www.dropbox.com/sh/frzg32yjzyucmob/AADX81RhiVfk9o7Vo2J8jlH2a) directory.

-There are eight different binary packages.
+There are eight different `mobile-ffmpeg` packages.
 Below you can see which system libraries and external libraries are enabled in each of them.

+Please remember that some parts of `FFmpeg` are licensed under the `GPL` and only `GPL` licensed `mobile-ffmpeg` packages include them.

 <table>
 <thead>